 I have also found that the more times I make it to the maintenance stage the more faith I have in myself that I can get there again.
 I know the way back, and so I can pick myself up, dust myself off and keep moving forward.
 I never enter precontemplation anymore.

-One of the other things that learning about this recovery cycle has taught me is that I am responsible for myself and for treating my disorder.
+Understanding the recovery cycle has taught me that I am responsible for myself and for treating my bipolar disorder.
 I acknowledge that I have bipolar disorder, and I accept that I will have it for the rest of my life.
 If I do not acknowledge and accept that, I risk hurting myself and those I love the most–my husband and children.